Apple debuts iOS, iPadOS, and tvOS 14 public betas, macOS 11 and watchOS 7 ‘soon’

 tvOS 14 is a comparatively smaller update, focused on Picture in Picture functionality for a wider array of apps, multiuser support for gaming, and HomeKit surveillance camera integration for quick checks outside or inside the house.
 Apple TV 4K users also gain 4K AirPlay video sharing support from iOS 14 and iPadOS 14 devices, and the ability to play back YouTube videos in 4K.

-Also known as Big Sur, macOS 11 includes a major overhaul of the Mac’s Finder, including newly shaded icons, redesigned windows, and a collection of ideas — such as Control Center — borrowed from earlier iOS and iPadOS releases. watchOS 7 adds a new tachometer-based watch face, a hand washing timer, and improvements to the prior Workouts app, now renamed Fitness.
+Also known as Big Sur, macOS 11 includes a major overhaul of the Mac’s Finder, including newly shaded icons, redesigned windows, and a collection of ideas — such as Control Center — borrowed from earlier iOS and iPadOS releases. watchOS 7 adds a new tachymeter-based watch face, a hand washing timer, and improvements to the prior Workouts app, now renamed Fitness.
 It also includes basic sleep tracking functionality, as well as a reminder to recharge the depleted watch at some point after you wake up.

 The new iOS, iPadOS, and tvOS 14 public betas are available now on Beta.apple.com for free after registration with Apple.
 They appear to be based on the same developer beta code that was released this Monday as “beta 2,” which has proved generally stable, though users may experience issues with iPhone FaceTime calling and Messages synchronization, amongst other hiccups.
 Apps that ran properly on the last version of Apple’s device-specific operating systems generally work fine in the betas, but Mac users may experience non-trivial Safari problems, as well as finding that certain apps terminate immediately rather than loading properly.